Johnny Bucyk: Detroit Red Wings

 Following the 1955 WHL playoffs, Detroit called Bucyk up for the 1955 Stanley Cup playoffs.
-Practicing with the team as a so-called "Black Ace," he saw no game action, as Detroit defeated the Montreal Canadiens four games to three for the Cup.
+Practicing with the team as a so-called "Black Ace", he saw no game action, as Detroit defeated the Montreal Canadiens four games to three for the Cup.
 Unusually, his first NHL game was in the 1955 All-Star Game, played in October between the defending Cup champion Red Wings and an all-star team from the rest of the league.
-He saw only spot duty in his rookie season of 1956 scoring his first NHL goal on December 11th 1955 in a 2-0 victory over the Rangers.
-He then had modest production on the third and fourth lines the year following.
+He saw only spot duty in his rookie season of 1956 scoring his first NHL goal against Gump Worsley on December 11th 1955 in a 2-0 victory over the Rangers.
+He finished the year with 38 appearances on the year with 9 points (1 goal, 9 assists).
+During the postseason Bucyk appeared in all 10 playoffs games scoring both his first NHL playoff goal and assist as the Red Wings beat Toronto to advance to the 1956 Stanley Cup final, however they were defeated by Montreal 4-1.

+The following year Bucyk made 6 appearances for the Edmonton Flyers before returning to the Red Wings squad for the rest of the 1956-57 season where he played in 66 games scoring 10 goals and 11 assists.
+Bucyk once again appeared in all 5 postseason games but the Red Wings were defeated by Bucyk's future team the Boston Bruins 4-1.
+Bucyk's scoring output with Detroit wasn't indicative of his talent; it was more due to being sat during certain points in games by Jimmy Skinner.
+Bucyk later recalled "My first two NHL years with Detroit, I usually got on the ice if we were up five goals or down five goals," Bucyk said, laughing again.
+"I used to sit on the end of the bench, catch cold and watch Gordie Howe.